BornToBeRoot/docker-compose/stacks/traefik/README.md

 ## Setup

-1. DNS `A` or `CNAME` record pointing to your server for traefik web interface
+1. DNS `A` or `CNAME` record pointing to your server for the traefik web interface

    Example: